The North American Top 20 Report

 Phone: (815) 929-9293

 Fax: (815) 929-0412

-Major Products: Heatset, sheetfed, coldset, UV and EB, forms and flexo Inks; aqueous and UV coatings.
+Major Products: Heatset, sheetfed, coldset, UV and EB, forms and flexo inks; aqueous and UV coatings; pigments, flushes and resins.

-Operational Facilities: Main plants in Kankakee, IL and Toronto, Canada, and 17 branch facilities coast to coast.
+Operational Facilities: Mother plants in Kankakee, IL and Toronto, Canada, and 17 branch facilities coast to coast.

 DuPont Digital Printing